In logic, a set of

 or

-A) ⊕ A is always true, AA is always false.
+always true, A ⊕ A is always false.

 8853